• Share this on:

 Margins and prices in the value chain depend on several factors, such as:

-• Conventional or certified canned products: Fairtrade mango slices are more expensive than conventional; organic mango slices are more expensive then Fairtrade mango slices;
+• Conventional or certified: fairtrade and organic mango slices are more expensive than conventional;

-• Type of product and retailer’s pricing strategy.
-For several products in the canned fruits and vegetables range, retailers prefer to keep stable prices for final consumers even in cases of fluctuating import prices.
+• Retailer’s pricing strategy.
+For certain products, retailers prefer to keep stable prices for end consumers even when import prices fluctuate.

-• The best option to monitor prices is to compare your offer with the offer from the largest competitors for your products.
+• Compare your offer with key competitors for your products in target markets.
 This is not a one-time operation.
-Price levels should be monitored over time and also over different stores/channels and countries.
+Price levels should be monitored over time and over different stores, channels and countries.

 Please review our market information disclaimer.